How to Evaluate a Business Before You Buy It

 Most sellers, in the silence after a counter, will start explaining why their number is fair, list features of the business, soften the position, or — most damaging — propose a compromise the buyer hadn’t asked for.
 The buyer hasn’t said no yet.
 They’re processing.
 The first one to fill silence gives ground.

-I coach every seller I work with on this.
 After we counter, we wait.
 Sometimes for days.
 Buyers who are serious come back.
 Buyers who are bluffing reveal themselves.
-The seller who can sit comfortably in silence has already won 30% of the negotiation that hasn’t even happened yet.
+The seller who can sit comfortably in silence has already won 30% of the negotiation that hasn’t happened yet.

 5. Present Multiple Structured Options